blakjakau/dev.jakbox.speax/README.md

 # Speax: Low-Latency AI Voice router

-Speax is a local-first, privacy-conscious AI implementation.
+Speax is a local-first, privacy-conscious AI voice router.
 Designed for low-latency, real-time interaction, it aims to bridge the gap between powerful online LLMs and personal hardware with a focus on data sovereignty and conversational fluidity.
+It's "side-project" that I spent a weekend on...

 ## Core Features
 *   **Low-Latency Pipeline:** Real-time bi-directional streaming via WebSockets with optimized chunking for gapless TTS.